![]() |

 reported.
 Strokes do occur in hedgehogs and can give the

 appearance of WHS.
-However, onset is typically fairly rapid.
+However, onset is rapid and not progressive.
 Early

-treatment can help to reverse some of the damage in many cases, or there
+treatment of a mild stroke can help to reverse some of the damage in many cases, or there

 may be slow, spontaneous recovery over time.
-Nutritional deficiencies can also create a symptom
+Nutritional deficiencies can create a symptom

 picture that looks like WHS.
 If you are concerned about dietary issues,

 healthier diet.
-Definitive diagnosis of WHS is at present only possible with a necropsy because it is diagnosed by the presence of lesions on the brain.
-As you can see, there are many other things that can contribute to a similar symptom picture, so it should not be assumed that all wobbly hedgehogs have WHS, even if it “looks just like WHS.”
-For additional references to take to your veterinarian if you are concerned about a differential diagnosis for a "wobbly" hedgehog, please see these pages: Vestibular Syndrome in Hedgehogs Common Disorders and Care of Pet Hedgehogs Hedgehog FAQ- Wobbliness Section Atlantis Hedgehogs (wobbly section toward bottom of page) Hedgehog Lameness, by Teresa Lightfoot, DVM (order CD with article on it here)
+Definitive diagnosis of WHS is only possible with a necropsy because it is diagnosed by the presence of lesions on the brain.
+There are many other things that can contribute to a similar symptom picture so it should not be assumed that all wobbly hedgehogs have WHS, even if it "looks just like WHS."
+Please take this

 We have had several hedgehogs who were suspected of having WHS, but were able to